themichaeltsang/DashboardTeleoperation/README.md

 Bluetooth Setup
 ---------------
 * If you have system bluetooth 4.0, skip to next section
-* Else, select your bluetooth 4.0 donge by selecting host controller in the "Bluetooth Explorer" application
+* Else, select your bluetooth 4.0 dongle by selecting host controller in the "Bluetooth Explorer" application

 Usage
 -----
 __Run__

-in root directory
+In root directory

     node main.js